Reasons You May Need So Much Reassurance In A Relationship

 - Certain needs aren’t being met in your relationship

-In these cases, believing you are loved and supported in a relationship may be difficult.
-It can be crucial for each person to evaluate their relationship and recognize whether their needs are being met.
-If you’re in a relationship you consider low-quality due to the actions of your partner, it may be helpful to evaluate whether the relationship serves your mental and emotional needs.
+When these factors are present in a relationship, it can be challenging to believe you're loved and supported.
+In this case, each person may evaluate their relationship and recognize whether their needs are being met.
+If you’re in a relationship that you consider low-quality due to your partner's actions, it may be helpful to evaluate whether the relationship serves your mental and emotional needs.

 An emotionally manipulative or abusive relationship can also leave no room for security and stability, especially for those who are constantly needing reassurance.
 If your partner controls you, emotionally manipulates you, physically harms you, or causes you to doubt your perception of reality consistently, it may be crucial to learn the warning signs of abusive relationships.
 If you think your relationship is abusive, asking for reassurance can be a sign that you are being abused.
 Consider whether staying in the relationship is in your best interest.
 If you need help leaving, resources are available.